Obayashi Group's Strengths by the Numbers

 -

-- Increased development and operating costs due to rising prices and others
+- Increased development and operating costs due to rising prices and other factors

-- Power generation failures and equipment problems caused by abnormal weather conditions such as typhoons, heavy rains, and thunderstorms, and natural disasters
+- Power generation failures and equipment problems caused by abnormal weather events such as typhoons, heavy rains, thunderstorms, and other natural disasters

-- Track record in the development and operation of solar power, onshore and offshore wind power, biomass, and geothermal power generation facilities, and the production, transportation, and sale of green hydrogen
+- Track record in the development and operation of solar power, onshore and offshore wind power, woody biomass, and the field survey of geothermal power generation facilities, and the production, transportation, and sale of green hydrogen

-- Ability to respond to various customer needs through synergies with the construction and real estate development businesses
+- Ability to respond to various customer needs through synergies among the construction, real estate development, and new businesses